Mammal tracks and signs guide

 - Droppings: broadly split into the three groups of herbivore, insectivore and carnivore

-- Burrows and nests: of fox, badger, rat, water vole, dormouse, hedgehog, squirrel and harvest mouse
+- Burrows and nests: of fox, badger, rat, rabbit, water vole, mice and voles, hazel dormouse, squirrel and harvest mouse